udzura/slides/rubykaigi2025/index.md

 # Want to Run Something More (?)
 Practical

-- Finally, the challenge of running ruby.wasm
+- Finally, started the challenge of running ruby.wasm

 ----